 You must maintain a 3.0 average in the HCI core courses (non-prerequisite) to graduate with the HCI major.
-Students admitted to the major in spring 2011 or afterwards must pass core courses in the major with at least a B grade.
+Students admitted to the major must pass core courses in the major with at least a B grade.
 You can check your progress in the major and request approval for electives using the EASy system.
 If the information about your progress in EASy is inaccurate, please submit a request through the system.

 - aStarting in the summer of 2010, the HCII began offering an introductory programming course through CMU’s Open Learning Initiative titled “Media Programming.”
 If CMU’s graded version of the course is taken, it can fulfill the computer science prerequisite for HCI courses.
 The new course is offered as a convenience for students who have difficult fitting a programming course into their schedule during the academic year; the other programming courses listed (e.g.,15-105, 15-110, 15-121 or 15-123, 51-257) can still be used as your computer science prerequisite.
 The new course is designed to teach students practical programming skills and to introduce media concepts that will allow students to literally see the impact of their programming efforts.
 The course is 6 weeks long, and will require approximately 20 hours a week of effort.
 There will be homework and quizzes due at least once a week.
 Please contact the HCII undergraduate coordinator (indra [at] cmu.edu) to find out more about this course and to arrange to take the graded version.

-- dThe statistics course is required so that majors will be able to understand and conduct empirical research in HCI.
+- cThe statistics course is required so that majors will be able to understand and conduct empirical research in HCI.
 Therefore a mathematically-oriented probability course, such as 36-217 (Probability Theory and Random Processes) does not fulfill either requirement.
 However, the sequence of 36-317 or 36-225 and 36-226 (i.e., a mathematical statistics course followed by a statistical inference course) fulfills the statistics prerequisite requirement.
-This combination, however, does not fulfill the evaluation requirement.

-- gA list of popular electives is available here.
+- fA list of popular electives is available here.
 All electives must be submitted through EASy for audit purposes.